Mutable Queues

 Various Flavors of pop

-Now let's move to another function, pop
+Now let's move to another function, pop, and illustrate three ways of

 handling assumptions from the client in Gospel specifications.